itseez3d/metaperson/docs/leap.md

 # Leap Realistic Facial Animation

 We are thrilled to announce the beta version of the Avatar SDK Leap.
-Leap is facial motion capture software that transforms a video of a person speaking on camera into a 3D animation of the person’s avatar.
+Leap is facial motion capture software that transforms a video of a person speaking on camera into a 3D animation of the person's avatar.
 By leveraging neural networks to predict the shape and texture of the avatar, Leap delivers an unprecedented level of visual quality that transcends the uncanny valley.
 Currently, users will need an iPhone with the Leap mobile app to record a video, but support for videos captured with standard cameras will be added shortly.

 <div class="iframe-container">
 <iframe width="560" height="315" allow="fullscreen"